 MedCo ensures unlinkability between query end-results and the clinical sites having generated them.

-MedCo keeps an immutable trace of all the operations performed within the system for full transparency and auditability.
+MedCo keeps trace of all the operations performed within the system for full transparency and auditability.

 DISTRIBUTED DATA EXPLORATION